agiliq/agiliq-jekyll/_posts/2017-04-26-trsfer-files-amzon-s3-using-browser-instead-server.markdown

 ---
-layout: post
+layout: default
 title: "Transfer files to amazon s3 using browser instead of server"
 date: 2017-04-26 02:29:55+05:30
 draft: true
 ---
 So basically when we try to upload a file to amazon s3, we will do it in a regular way of

 1. Getting the file from frontend
 2. Passing it to server